All Episodes

 Amen.

-And as I read his book, I bought a copy of his book and I and I am reading his book right now, and for crying out loud, basic economics, I can't put it down because of the way he has gone to great extent to explain things in terms that that I can understand, and don't get me wrong, I'm an educated man.
+And for crying out loud, basic economics, I can't put it down because of the way he has gone to great extent to explain things in terms that I can understand.

-I have a master's degree shortly.
+I have a master's degree.

 Okay, how does this tie into our ethanol discussion then?

-Okay, uh into the ethanol discussion.
+Okay, into the ethanol discussion.

-Take the subsidies out of it, because according to what Sowell is saying in his book, Basic Economics, the market will take care of itself.
+Because according to what Soule is saying in his book, Basic Economics, the market will take care of itself.

 And it's actually easy to explain this.

-If we have a certain amount of corn in the United States, and you take half of it and use it for fuel, it's going to drive up the price of the remaining corn.
+If we have a certain amount of corn in the United States and you take half of it and use it for fuel, it's going to drive up the price of the remaining corn.

 And it's not surprising that that's what's happened.

-As I said, I've got the Wall Street Journal Commodity Prices in front of me.
+As I said, I've got the Wall Street Journal commodity prices in front of me.

-Everything everything that is corn based is up.
+Everything that is corn-based is up.

 The cattle, the hogs, the chickens, the eggs, the milk, not to mention the corn itself.